bnugman/sdc-p5/README.md

 Ultimately I ended up using HOG features of the Y-channel of the YCrCb colorspace.

 For each frame, I used a sliding window technique and then used the boxes identified by the SVM classifier to update a heatmap.

+The SVM decision is thresholded at 0.2 value of the decision function to reduce false positives.

 The heatmap persisted from frame to frame, with previous value "fading" at a specified factor.